 Quick made three sprawling saves on an Islanders power play in the first, and in the second he dove to stop Devon Toews' shot from the slot.

 The Kings' goalie also benefited from his equipment as his mask stopped Cal Clutterbuck's shot with 1:15 left in the second, and Carl Hagelin's backcheck snuffed out an Islanders 2-on-1 midway through the third to keep the game deadlocked at 1-all.

 NOTES: New York swept the season series.
 The Islanders won the previous meeting 7-2 at Los Angeles on Oct.
 18. ...
 Prior to the game, the NHL announced Tampa Bay Lightning RW Nikita Kucherov was fined $5,000 for "a dangerous trip" against Islanders D Scott Mayfield in the first period of New York's 1-0 shootout loss Friday night. ...
 Los Angeles scratched C Nate Thompson, D Sean Walker and RW Matt Luff. ...
 RW Tom Kuhnhackl, D Luca Sbisa and LW Ross Johnston sat out for New York. ...
 The announced attendance was 13,917 — the Islanders' fifth sellout in eight games at Nassau Coliseum.

-Kings: At the New York Rangers on Monday night in the second game of their season-high six-game road trip.
+Kings: At the New York Rangers on Monday night in the second of a season-high six-game trip.

 Islanders: At Boston on Tuesday night.